microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 If it doesn't, then it should add it to the inner forest and keep a record of where that particular piece of repair data is stored in the inner forest.

 ### Consuming Repair Data On Change Application

+"Consuming" refers to the act of moving content out of the area of the forest where repair data is stored and into the area of the forest where the document is stored.
+Changesets themselves don't carry the repair data that is consumed, they just describe a change
+(such as the undo of a subtree deletion) and it is the `StygianForest` that interprets the change as prompting the consumption of its own repair data.

 There are three cases that can lead the consumption of repair data: